kormyen/memex/README.md

 - projects
 - themes

-To change theme simply drag a [theme svg file](https://github.com/hundredrabbits/Themes/tree/master/themes) onto the Memex webpage or app.
+To change theme simply drag a [theme svg file](https://github.com/hundredrabbits/Themes/tree/master/themes) onto the Memex webpage or app

-More information on themes can be found [here](https://github.com/hundredrabbits/Themes).
+More information on themes can be found [here](https://github.com/hundredrabbits/Themes)

 ### Live Examples